 Particularly if a company is advertising via paid online campaigns, you can be reassured that search engines have thoroughly audited both their ads and website before being approved.
 You can use this to your advantage to investigate further into their website to check out genuine customer feedback and proof of previous construction work.

-Having years of experience as builders in Milton Keynes, we have become increasingly aware of the ever-growing need for reviews to support projects.
+Having offered house extensions in Buckingham and the surrounding areas for many years, we have become increasingly aware of the ever-growing need for reviews to support projects.
 There is no better way for a potential customer to make up their mind on the reliability of shortlisted companies than a first-hand insight from previous customers.
 We strive to collect and share as much feedback as possible to take an honest approach to projects.
 If you notice that a company has no trace of reviews, then red flags should begin to pop up.

-When researching into shortlisted builders, take a look at the top review sites to see whether they are listed.
+When researching into potential builders, take a look at the top review sites to see whether they are listed.
 If so, take a browse through their feedback and spot whether there are any reoccurring problems.
 While it is important to be wary, remember that no one is perfect.
 Don’t be put off by a single bad review in an ocean of fantastic feedback.
-Some of the most popular construction review sites to consider includes the following:
+Some of the most popular construction review sites to consider are:

 Be Wary Of Unexpected Calls / Visits

 Always be wary of builders who unexpectedly call or knock on your door claiming that something is wrong with your home.
 While there may be a handful of traders who genuinely have your best interests at heart and want to help, it is too much of a risk to go ahead with a project on this basis.

 If you hire a builder for unplanned construction work, you are unlikely to ever get to the root of the issue.
 You would have noticed no problems with your home, therefore have no real idea on how big the project is and what it is you are trying to achieve.
 Cowboy builders will use this to their advantage, continuing to add on extra jobs to make more money.
-What started as a slight hole in the roof can quickly be transformed into the claim that your entire roof needs to be replaced – not a position that you want to find yourself in.
+What started as a slight hole in the roof can quickly be transformed into them claiming that your entire roof needs to be replaced – not a position that you want to find yourself in.

 When spending a significant amount of money on renovating your home or building an extension, you want the work to be completed during a time period that suits you.
-Each step of the process should be based on your requirements to cause minimal disruption – after all, you are paying a lot of money for traders services.
+Each step of the process should be based on your requirements to cause minimal disruption to daily life – after all, you are paying a lot of money for the trader’s services.

 It is important to keep in mind that many companies have a busy schedule, so you may have to wait a few weeks for your first date.
 However, once the project has commenced, a builder who offers complete flexibility shows passion for customer satisfaction.
 It provides an insight into their traits, that they care for not only your property but also your family.
 Make sure that your chosen builder is allowing you to make the decisions on the next steps and is flexible with the materials you would like to use.